 Share Your Own Posts Everywhere

 If you want others to share it, you should be sharing it, and the truth is there are going to be people who miss your post.
-Sharing your content to your social media sites, both the blog/business ones and your personal ones, will make it more visible to your followers.
+Sharing your content to your social media sites, both the blog/business ones and your personal ones, will make it more visible to your followers, and could potentially help you to get even more followers in the long run.
+In fact, you could even decide to check out somewhere like The Small Business Blog so you can get a good idea about the range of different growth services that are out there to give your account an extra boost when it comes to growing your profile and ensuring that your blog gets a good level of noticeability.
 Plus, they can then easily share from there if they want to do so.
 Hitting “share” on facebook, repinning, or retweeting is even easier than clicking on the button in your blog post.

 This also provides them the opportunity to share your post before they even read it.
 I know, it sounds kind of weird, but do you have any idea how many times I’ve been thumbing my way down my Facebook or Twitter feed while I’m getting ready for work and seen a post I wanted to read but didn’t have time for?
 Millions.
 Oh hey, there’s an article on all the things I didn’t know about Gilmore Girls?
 CRAP!
 It’s 7:50 I have to go!
 You know what I do?
 Share it.
 I share it so I can go back to my wall or feed later and read it.